 When QD-OLED was first announced by Samsung Display, I didn’t expect another TV brand would hog the limelight by being the first to reveal the new tech.

-Sony’s QD-OLED was first out of the gates at CES, with a screen supplied by Samsung Display in a TV that looks to merge the best of Quantum Dot panels – its high brightness and wide colour range – with the perfect blacks and contrast OLED offers.
+But that’s exactly what Sony did, gazumping Samsung with the A95K, a TV that merges the best characteristics of Quantum Dot technology – high brightness and wide colour range – with the perfect blacks and contrast of OLED.

 - Imposing presence

 - Minimalist aesthetic

 This first-gen QD-OLED is available in two sizes: the 65-inch version (XR-65A95K), and the 55-inch form (XR-55A95K) we reviewed in 2022.